Current Vintage: SOLD OUT

 Complex flavours abound in this full-bodied wine with firm tannins, and a long lingering finish.

-An excellent wine for aging 10-20 years, the 2015 can easily be enjoyed to 2035.
 Presented in this lovely 6 pack wooden display box, it makes a wonderful addition to any collector’s cellar and will age well for 10-20 years.

 The Hanisch has been included in the ‘Excellent’ category of the Langton’s Classification of the top 101 wines in the country.